71/MetalSharp/README.md

 Metal#
 ======

-A type-safe F# assembler currently targeting x86 and ARM.
+A type-safe assembler currently targeting x86 and ARM, in F#.
-This is a work in progress.
+**This is a work in progress.**

 ## Quick start
 ```fsharp